BoosterTech/BoosterTech/README.md

 - **Completed Several Udemy Courses** 🤓

 ## 🎉 Fun Facts
 - ✈️ I’m a licensed private pilot 😎
 - 🚛 I’m also a licensed professional truck driver 😉
-- 🚀 I previously experimented with embedded systems and MCU programming, but I am now fully focused on becoming an expert in web technologies.
+- 🚀 I used to experiment with embedded systems and MCU programming, but now I’m fully focused on becoming an expert in web technologies.
-- 🏋️‍♂️ Fitness enthusiast, with a passion for strength training and cardio.
+- 🏋️‍♂️ Fitness enthusiast with a passion for strength training and cardio.
 - ⚛️ I’m fascinated by the science of plasma.

 ## 🌐 Website